 one of the lucky ones to follow in the footsteps of Bogart and Hepburn.

 Gene has had a number of very productive collaborations with the Smithsonian Institution.
 Working with the Institution's Office of Environmental Awareness, he helped create the Smithsonian's first electronic exhibition, "Ocean Planet Online", which has been called one of the most comprehensive and technologically advanced exhibitions of its kind.
-In appreciation for this work, the Smithsonian Institution awarded Gene the James Smithson Bicentennial Medal which placed him in some pretty impressive company.
+In appreciation for this work, the Smithsonian Institution awarded Gene the James Smithson Bicentennial Medal in 1995 which placed him in some pretty impressive company.

 Working with Dr. Clyde Roper and the folks at the Smithsonian's National Museum of Natural History, Gene helped to put In Search of Giant Squid online, an exhibition which explores and interprets the mystery, beauty and complexity of giant squids - the world's largest invertebrates and was based upon material presented in the Smithsonian's National Museum of Natural History's exhibit In Search of Giant Squid.